 Jeremiah walked over and sat beside the bed, staring at his brother as if he looked hard enough, Jeremy might just wake up.
 His hands gripped the edge of the mattress, knuckles white.

-Mike stood near the doorway, watching.
+From the doorway, Mike watched.
 He'd been in rooms like this before.
-Sat beside hospital beds and wondered if the person inside would ever come back.
+Stood by hospital beds waiting to see if the person inside was ever coming back.

 But Jeremy wasn't dead.
 Not yet.